 “It adjusts your train of thought for the whole initiative.
 In this program, every mile matters.
 You’re feeding people, you’re giving back to research, whatever cause you’ve chosen, with every mile.
 It motivates you throughout the entire month, in a different way than focusing on a prize at the end.
 It hits home for people more.
 They have other motivating factors besides a small reward.”

 That was especially true because Presidio let each employee choose which charity to support.
 “People are more engaged when it’s a charity of their choice,” explains Dillon.

-Many employees chose charities they or a loved one had personal ties to.
+Many employees chose charities to they or a loved one had personal ties.
 The three most popular were St. Jude Children’s Research Hospital, the Alzheimer’s Association, and the Wounded Warrior Project.